Getting started with BurnP3+

 Stage 4: Summarize Burn Probability

-Note: If all rows in the Spatial Output Options datafeed are left blank, BurnP3+ will default to generating all spatial outputs.
+Note: If all rows in the Spatial Output Options datasheet are left blank, BurnP3+ will default to generating all spatial outputs.
 However, if only some rows are set to return spatial outputs, the model will only return outputs for the specified rows.

 Close the window for the Baseline Burning Hours scenario.